aesuli/ics/README.md

 [30/Mar/2022:15:31:59] ENGINE Bus STARTED [30/Mar/2022:15:31:59] ENGINE Started monitor thread 'Session cleanup'.
 ```

+## Login

 After the installation, only the `admin` user is defined, with password `adminadmin`.

 ## Configuration

 A configuration for `ics-start` can be saved to a file using the `-s` argument with the filename to use.
+For example,
-For example, this command creates a `default.conf` file that lists all the default values (if any other argument is used in the command, the value of the argument is saved in the configuration file).
+this command creates a `default.conf` file that lists all the default values (if any other argument is used in the
+command, the value of the argument is saved in the configuration file).

 ```
 > ics-start -s default.conf
 ```

 A configuration file can be used to set the launch arguments, using the `-c` argument: